Primary Prospective Parents Tour (Open Evening)

 What do parents say about the school?

-We have received a lot of positive praise from our parents with 100% of them recommending the school.
+We have received a lot of positive praise from our parents and we pride ourselves on responding to their feedback so we can continually improve.
 Please see our parental views page for more information: https://primary.wrenacademy.org/256/parents-and-childrens-views